-The Dean provides strong, student-centered vision and strategic leadership and direction for the Science, Applied Technology, Engineering, and Mathematics departments and degree programs/concentrations and certificates, including: Astronomy, Biology, Chemistry, Earth Science, Physics, Horticulture, Construction Technology, Mathematics including Developmental Mathematics, Environmental Technology (Renewable Energy), Engineering and Applied Technology (Engineering Technology degree and certificates in Advanced Manufacturing and Robotics, Computer Science, and Aviation Maintenance Technology), and the Cape Cod regional STEM network.
+The Dean provides strong, student-centered vision and strategic leadership and direction for the Science, Applied Technology, Engineering, and Mathematics departments and degree programs/concentrations and certificates, including: Astronomy, Biology, Chemistry, Earth Science, Physics, Horticulture, Construction Technology, Mathematics including Developmental Mathematics, Environmental Technology (Renewable Energy), Engineering and Applied Technology (Engineering Technology degree and certificates in Advanced Manufacturing and Robotics, Computer Science, and Aviation Maintenance Technology), and the Cape Cod Regional STEM Network.

-The Dean is responsible for providing leadership and supporting excellence in instruction, curriculum and program development, faculty development, and student outcomes; overseeing external accreditation, periodic internal program review, and strategic planning processes; promoting the use of current and emerging technology and innovative pedagogy to improve student learning and success; monitoring local, regional and national trends to ensure programs meet workforce and public needs; analyzing learning outcomes assessments to propose and implement proactive strategies to continually improve student success and completion; implementing College administrative and academic policies; hiring part-time faculty and staff, implementing collective bargaining provisions; developing the academic schedule; developing and executing divisional and area budgets; assisting with writing and managing grants; facilitating community outreach; interfacing with K-12, post-secondary, and business partners to create new programs and working to advance the College's mission and strategic plan.
-The successful candidate will actively practice team-oriented behavior, and have demonstrated grit, courage, tenacity, integrity and patience in the face of challenges and the ability to suggest creative solutions to challenges.
+The Dean is responsible for providing leadership and supporting excellence in instruction, curriculum and program development, faculty development, and student outcomes; overseeing external accreditation, periodic internal program reviews, and strategic planning processes; promoting the use of current and emerging technology and innovative pedagogy to improve student learning and success; monitoring local, regional and national trends to ensure programs meet workforce and public needs; analyzing learning outcomes assessments to propose and implement proactive strategies to continually improve student success and completion; implementing College administrative and academic policies; hiring part-time faculty and staff implementing collective bargaining provisions; developing the academic schedule; developing and executing divisional and area budgets; assisting with writing and managing grants; facilitating community outreach; interfacing with K-12, post-secondary, and business partners to create new programs and working to advance the College's mission and strategic plan.
+The successful candidate will actively practice team-oriented behavior and have demonstrated grit, courage, tenacity, integrity and patience in the face of challenges, and the ability to suggest creative solutions to challenges.

 EXAMPLES OF DUTIES:

-Personnel Management and Supervision
+A. Personnel Management and Supervision

 Work collaboratively with faculty, staff, and stakeholders to align priorities of the academic program with the strategic plan of the College.